 - Glass Bowl or Measuring Cup

 - Smoker: We used the Pro Smoker PK 100.
 This commercial-quality smokehouse will provide you professional results every time.

-Cube chuck roast into inch pieces, then place on a sheet tray, cover, and freeze for 30 minutes.
-Keeping your meat cold (but not frozen) will make grinding easier and ensure optimal shelf life of your finished product.
+Place on a sheet tray, cover, and freeze for 30 minutes.
+Keeping your hot dog meat cold (but not frozen) will make grinding easier and ensure optimal shelf life of your finished sausages.

 Compared to bratwurst, hot dogs have a finer texture that comes from the reduced coarseness of the fat.
 To get this texture, you may have to grind 2-3 times before your meat is ready for mixing.
 We recommend grinding the first pass of chuck roast through a 3/8“ plate.

-Feed meat back into the grinder and pass through a 3/16 inch plate twice.
+Feed the beef back into the grinder and pass through a 3/16 inch plate twice.
 With each pass, you'll see the fat pieces become small and smaller.

-In a separate bowl, whisk together the seasoning, binder flour, and remaining ice water.
+In a separate bowl, whisk together the hot dog seasoning, binder flour, and remaining ice water.
 The binder flour will add protein value to your mixture and will absorb and hold water, leading to less shrinkage in the smokehouse.
-Pour seasoning mixture over the meat.
+Pour the hot dog seasoning mixture over the meat.

 Continue to mix by hand for 5 minutes, until the meat is tacky.
-The texture should be sticky and pasty with the seasonings mixed well throughout.
+The texture should be sticky and pasty with the hot dog seasonings mixed well throughout.

 Place a metal sheet tray underneath the nozzle of the stuffer.
-Add 1-2 tablespoons of water to the bottom of the sheet tray so that the sausage slide away from the stuffer without sticking to the bottom.
+Add 1-2 tablespoons of water to the bottom of the sheet tray so that the natural casing hot dogs slide away from the stuffer without sticking to the bottom.

-Slowly stuff the casings, making sure to not overstuff (test your fill weight by making a small link at the end of the casing, it should easily twist without bursting or creating large air pockets).
+Slowly stuff the sausage casings, making sure to not overstuff your natural casing hot dogs (test your fill weight by making a small link at the end of the casing, it should easily twist without bursting or creating large air pockets).